utopia-foss/dantro/README.md

 #### More creators
 In the future, a `DeclarativePlotCreator` will allow to specify – in a declarative syntax – how the data should be loaded, potentially transformed, and then represented in a plot.

+## Known issues and limitations
+- The `NetworkGroup` does not yet provide the functionality to set edge properties from the data in the members of the group.